Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

-Attributed to the inherent non-centrality nature of FANETs, such networks are vulnerable to several security threats that intent to disrupt their functionality, such as impersonation and jamming attacks \cite{[4.30]}.
+Attributed to the inherent non-centrality nature of FANETs, such networks are vulnerable to several security threats that intend to disrupt their functionality, such as impersonation and jamming attacks \cite{[4.30]}.
 Centralised attack detection and mitigation approaches are impractical, owing to the highly dynamic topology of FANETs.
 Thus, decentralised techniques are mandatory for such types of networks.
-To this end, in \cite{[40]} an FL-based device jamming detection for UAVs in FANETs was proposed.
+To this end, in \cite{[40]}, an FL-based device jamming detection for UAVs in FANETs was proposed.
 In addition to the enhanced security, the framework in \cite{[40]} has considered the data heterogeneity issue between different UAVs.
-In particular, a Dempster-Shafer technique is used to categorise UAV clients based on their data quality into groups, then FEEL server selects high-quality data group(s) for model training purposes.
+In particular, a Dempster-Shafer technique categorises UAV clients based on their data quality into groups.
+Then the FEEL server selects high-quality data group(s) for model training purposes.